-Parents/Carers will be sent an email from the academy with a link to an online form.
-This needs to be completed by 31/3/2024.
+Parents / Carers will be sent an email from the academy with a link to an online form.
+The form will be dependent on the KS4 pathway that has been chosen for your child - it will make clear what choices need to be made and the option subjects that are available for your child to choose from.
+This form needs to be completed by 01/04/2025.

-If you have any issues in completing the online form please contact Mr Oxley who will assist you.
+If you have any issues in completing the online form, please contact Mrs Powling who will assist you.

 We require students to select 'reserve options' in case a course is over-subscribed.
 In such an event, we will notify your child before allocating them to a reserve subject.
-Priority will be given to students who are clearly motivated in the subject and have a suitable academic and behaviour record.
+Priority will be given to students who are consistently motivated in their KS3 subjects and have a suitable academic and behaviour record.

-Where there are any concerns about subject suitability, Mr Oxley will make contact with the student and parent/carer to discuss the issue.
+Where there are any concerns about subject suitability, Mrs Powling will make contact with the student and parent / carer to discuss the issue.